-See an original diagram of an Odell No.4 broken down by price-per-part here.
-It's really cool, I promise.
+See an original diagram of an Odell No.4 broken down by price-per-part here..

-Have an Odell for sale?
-Maybe a photo of Levi Odell or one of the other factories?
 Comments?
+Have an Odell Typewriter for sale?
 Please email me at Antikey.Chop@gmail.com